 - Salt

-A blend of whole wheat flour and all-purpose can be used or use one or the other only.
+A blend of whole wheat flour and all-purpose can be used, or one or the other can be used only.

 How To Make Wraps?